r2p2/rsettings/README.md

 Features
 --------

-All the fancy things you can see in this document are just a way to specify what I want to achieve on one day or another with this library.
+All the fancy examples you can see in this document are just a way to specify what I want to achieve on one day or another with this library.
 I don't know when the real api will match the following examples and maybe they will